 - Pupils trust and respect staff, and talk openly about their worries and successes.

-Sarah Steadman is a drama therapist.
+Sarah Steadman is a dramatherapist and is our senior head of therapy, currently based at our Walworth site.
 Drama therapy works with the pupils' creativity, imagination and personal expression.
 It aims to encourage confidence, self-exploration, social communication and to realise potential.
 In these sessions pupils can express themselves and explore experiences in an indirect way using sand, role-play and storytelling, using objects, art materials, poetry and creative writing.